-HCC's New Directions college success program serves students age 24 and older, parents, and veterans, including those who have been out of school for many years.
-We recognize that adults often need help balancing college life with career, family, personal, and/or military responsibilities.
-New Directions is free - our only goal is to help you succeed at HCC, define your career and educational goals, and discover opportunities for transfer to a four-year college or university.
+The Marieb Adult Learner Success Center serves students aged 24 and older, parents, and veterans.
+We recognize the rich value adults learners bring to the classroom and campus community and recognize their need for support in balancing college life, work, family, personal, and/or military responsibilities.
+The Marieb Adult Learner Success Center is free - our goal is to ensure your success at HCC.
+We will guide you through your career and educational goals along with identifying transfer opportunities to a four-year college or university.

 Services include: